tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/odata-expression-syntax-for-azure-search.md

 $filter=tags/any(t: search.in(t, 'wifi, pool')
 ```

-Find all hotels without the tag 'motel' nor 'cabine':
+Find all hotels without the tag 'motel' nor 'cabin':

 ```
-$filter=tags/all(t: not search.in(t, 'motel, cabine'))
+$filter=tags/all(t: not search.in(t, 'motel, cabin'))
 ```

 ### Order-by examples